ppy/osu-wiki/news/2018-05-26-beatmap-spotlights-april-2018.md

 [![](/wiki/shared/news/2018-05-26-beatmap-spotlights-april-2018/turii.jpg)](http://osu.ppy.sh/beatmapsets/685428)

-[Kyuare](https://osu.ppy.sh/users/2705312)'s latest mapset of Turii \~Panta rhei\~ brings us an exhilarating experience!
+[Kyuare](https://osu.ppy.sh/users/2705312)'s latest mapset of "Turii \~Panta rhei\~" brings us an exhilarating experience!
 This mid-length mapset has an even spread of 5 decent difficulties, fitting players at all level.

 While 1/4 stream patterns are most common in modern osu!catch mapping, this beatmap employs its specialty in a different way.
 The top Turii difficulty has Kyuare's typical wiggle patterns that definitely give you great challenge.
 But if you find it too hard, don't worry!
 The Rain difficulty, which features some tap dashes, can also hype you up!
 Don't get deceived by star ratings and try your best!

 [![](/wiki/shared/news/2018-05-26-beatmap-spotlights-april-2018/gabriel-catch.jpg)](http://osu.ppy.sh/beatmapsets/572809)

-Large multi-mode collaborations can sometimes fall flat if each particular game mode didn't receive enough dedicated attention, but happily this is far from the case here.
+Large multi-mode collaborations can sometimes fall flat if each particular game mode didn't receive enough dedicated attention, but fortunately, this is far from the case here.
 [Sc4v4ng3r](https://osu.ppy.sh/users/4838429)'s osu!catch difficulty spread for "Gabriel Drop Kick" is a beautifully clean affair, but also sports a variety of different patterns and flows fitting each different section.

-The fact that Sc4v4ng3r's mapset has managed to reached Ranked status, even when the man himself is on an extended leave of absence from osu! is testament to the quality of his work and the kind efforts of our community.
+The fact that Sc4v4ng3r's mapset has managed to reached Ranked status, even when the man himself is on an extended leave of absence from osu! is a testament to the quality of his work and the kind efforts of our community.
 Truly great to see and I hope an eventual return yields more of the same from him.

 [![](/wiki/shared/news/2018-05-26-beatmap-spotlights-april-2018/der-wald.jpg)](http://osu.ppy.sh/beatmapsets/581787)